chrisj42/miniventure/docs/index.md

 # miniventure
-A remake of minicraft plus.
-After learning a bunch from the project, I wanted to start fresh, and try to make the best game possible.
-Let's see how it goes!

 As of now, miniventure is still very new and doesn't have many features, but it's getting there.
 Here's a list of the major features it *does* have: